akhilmaskeri/marginalia/README.md

 ## Setup

-1. Add the plugin to Obsidian.
-If copying manually from this repo, you can copy the contents of `/sidenotes/` into `your-vault/.obsidian/plugins/sidenotes`.
+1. If copying manually from this repo, download it from [the Releases page](https://github.com/cparsell/sidenotes/releases).
+2. Add the plugin files to your Obsidian vault.
+   Copy the contents into `YOUR-VAULT/.obsidian/plugins/sidenotes`.
-2. If copying manually, restart Obsidian and then enable the plugin in **Settings**.
+3. If copying manually, restart Obsidian and then enable the plugin in **Settings**.
-3. **Configure the settings** how you like:
+4. **Configure the settings** how you like:
    - Choose **sidenote format**:
      - **Footnotes**: Traditional Markdown footnotes will become sidenotes
        - **Hide footnotes:** Choose if you want to hide the origina footnotes at the bottom of the note